rstropek/htl-mobile-computing/2017-18/lightning-talk-suggestions.md

     1. What every developer should know about the [*Datenschutzgrundverordnung*](https://de.wikipedia.org/wiki/Datenschutz-Grundverordnung)
     1. [*Subreddits*](https://www.reddit.com/reddits/) that every developer should follow
     1. What is the [*Ethereum Project*](https://www.ethereum.org/) and why could it be important for us developers in the future
+    1. What can we learn from the *NIST* document [*Digital Identity Guidelines*](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63b.pdf) in terms of security?
 1. Why should I read... (**no spoilers!**)
     1. [*Daemon* triology by Daniel Suarez](https://www.amazon.de/Daemon-Daniel-Suarez/dp/0451228731/ref=sr_1_2?ie=UTF8&qid=1500878463&sr=8-2&keywords=daniel+suarez+daemon)
     1. [*Armada* by Ernest Cline](https://www.amazon.de/Armada-Ernest-Cline/dp/0099586746/ref=sr_1_2?ie=UTF8&qid=1500878895&sr=8-2&keywords=armada+ernest+cline)